Medically reviewed on February 2, 2018.

 - Infection such as meningitis or encephalitis

-The following tests are commonly used to determine if any underlying condition is causing thunderclap headaches.
+The following tests are commonly used to try to determine the cause of a thunderclap headache.

-Sometimes a spinal tap (lumbar puncture) may be needed as well.
-With this procedure, the doctor removes a small amount of the fluid that surrounds your brain and spinal cord.
+- Spinal tap (lumbar puncture).
+The doctor removes a small amount of the fluid that surrounds your brain and spinal cord.
 The cerebrospinal fluid sample can be tested for signs of bleeding or infection.

-In some cases, magnetic resonance imaging (MRI) may be done for further assessment.
-With this imaging study, a magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.
+- MRI.
+In some cases, this imaging study might be done for further assessment.
+A magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.

-There's no single treatment for thunderclap headaches because so many potential causes exist.
-Treatment is aimed at the underlying cause of the headaches — if one is found.
+Treatment is aimed at the cause of the headaches — if one can be found.

 Preparing for an appointment

-Thunderclap headaches are often first diagnosed by an emergency room physician.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).
+Thunderclap headaches are often diagnosed in an emergency room.
+However, if you call to set up an appointment with your own doctor, you might be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to your headaches.
+- Your symptoms, including any that may seem unrelated to your headaches, and when they began

 - What is likely causing my headaches?